laugustyniak/react-web-app/SECURITY.md

 ## Overview

-This document outlines the security measures implemented in the Buy It React web application and provides guidelines for maintaining security best practices.
+This document outlines the security measures implemented in the React web application and provides guidelines for maintaining security best practices.

 ## Security Features Implemented